manniwood/cl4pg/README.md

 If an Object is first, followed by a String, the Object is a bean whose getters will be used to fill in parameters.

-Let's assume this SQL file on the classpath:
+Let's assume this SQL file on the classpath
+(in 'src/main/resources' in your Java project if you are using the Maven project layout):

 `sql/insert_user_variadic.sql`: